 Most of the cholesterol in the body is produced by the liver.
 The body makes all the cholesterol it needs.
 Any added cholesterol from food is harmful.
 This means that the level of cholesterol in the body is affected by the types of food consumed.
 Foods high in saturated fats, mostly of animal foods, elevate cholesterol levels.
 A great deal can be done about modifying its harmful effects (Lichtenstein and Horn 2019).
 In Nigeria, the prevalence in women was higher at 40% than estimated among men at 38%.
 Across the goe-political zones, the prevalence of hyopercholesterolemia was highest in the south-south at 53% followed by North-Central (36%) and South-East (34%).
 The South-West (3.2%) and the North-West (4%) had the lowest estimated prevalence rates.
 The distribution of the prevalence of hypercholesterolemia across study settings suggest a significantly higher rate in Urban settings at 52% compared to rural settings at 10% (Adeloye et al, 2020).
 Cardiovascular disease is one of the leading causes of deaths.
 There is an estimated 62 million people with cardiovascular disease globally.

-Sedentary lifestyle, obesity, advanced age, unhealthy diets among others are risk factors forhypercholesterolemia .
+Sedentary lifestyle, obesity, advanced age, unhealthy diets among others are risk factors for hypercholesterolemia.
 One’s state of health is a faithful reflection of the individual’s daily actions.
 Any excess in eating or drinking, any transgression of natural law sooner or later reflects on theindividual’shealth.
 Nutritional investigation has concentrated on the effect diet has on the prevention and treatment of many diseases.
 It has been demonstrated that the abundant use of fruits and vegetables prevent the initiation of cancers, diabetes, cardiovascular and other deadly diseases.
-Eating whole grain cereals and oil bearing nuts reduce excessive levels of cholesterol in the blood and the risk of myocardial infarction.
+Eating whole grain cereals and oil-bearing nuts reduce excessive levels of cholesterol in the blood and the risk of myocardial infarction.
 Conversely the consumption of much meat increases the risk of cardiovascular disease and some type of cancer (NIH 2022).
 The aim of this work is to use the extracts of selected vegetables to manage hypercholesterolemia in induced rats.

 2.0 MATERIALS AND METHODS